Family Link Disclosure for Parents

 Access to Your Child’s Personal Information

-You can also use Family Link to edit or modify your child’s Google Account information, review app activity and app permissions, and manage your child’s ability to grant certain permissions to mobile apps to do things like access information from your child’s mobile device (such as location, microphone, and contacts).
-You can also use Family Link to help manage your child’s access to certain features, apps, and services, or change their Android permissions.
+You can also use the Family Link app or Family Link settings on the web to edit or modify your child’s Google Account information, review app activity and app permissions, and manage your child’s ability to grant certain permissions to apps to do things like access information from your child’s Android device (such as location, microphone, and contacts).
+You can also use Family Link to help manage your child’s access to certain features, apps, and services on Android, or change their Android permissions.

 If at any time you wish to stop further collection or use of your child's information, you can delete your child’s Google Account my clicking “Delete account” on your child’s Account Info page in Family Link or on the Family group page in My Account.
 Your child’s account information will be permanently deleted within a reasonable period of time.